Difference Between Supply vs Demand

 |A demand for a product is derived from the bargaining power of the customer.||The supply of a product is derived from the bargaining power of a supplier.|

 In today’s world, even a slight change in the price of a product can have a huge impact on the Supply vs Demand of goods and services.
-Equilibrium in the market is achieved when the demand of the goods meets the supply of that good the market is said to be in equilibrium and at that equilibrium price the transaction between the supplier and the customer will take place.
-Any price is other than that the transaction will not happen.
+Equilibrium in the market is achieved when the demand of the goods meets the supply of that good.
+The market is said to be in equilibrium, and the transaction between the supplier and the customer will occur at that equilibrium price.
+Any price is other than that; the transaction will not happen.

 It is very important for both the customer and the supplier to strike a balance between the price of the product in order to fulfill needs and wants.